What’s The Best Way To Clean A Rug?

 3. Check for signs of deeply embedded dirt by looking at the rug backing.
 Deep-down dirt will settle along the warp and weft of the rug and can be seen in the backing.

 Cleaning a rug just requires a few basic tools.
-You may need:
+You will need:

 Rug beater or broom